vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 the range for men ages 20-39 is 19.3 to 34.8 seconds (average of 21 seconds) and the range for men ages 40-59 is 11.5 to 26.9 seconds (average of 18.3 seconds.
-As somebody in my late 30s (as of 2024), my threshold is at least 50 seconds per leg, and in practice I do between 45 and 75 seconds on the first try most of the time.
+As somebody in my late 30s (as of 2024), my threshold is at least 60 seconds per leg with temperature adjustment, and in practice I do between 50 and 80 seconds on the first try most of the time (the values less than 60 seconds often still pass due to the temperature adjustment).

-At this point, it's not clear that increasing the duration has real-world effects either in practice or in theory, and time spent standing with eyes closed can't be multiplexed with other things, so my plan is to sustain the minimum of 50 seconds for standing-on-one-leg-with-eyes-closed without trying to push the level up.
-Time considerations make it dificult to push the threshold too far up, even if I am eventually able to do clearly over 50 seconds.
+At this point, it's not clear that increasing the duration has real-world effects either in practice or in theory, and time spent standing with eyes closed can't be multiplexed with other things, so my plan is to sustain the minimum of 60 seconds for standing-on-one-leg-with-eyes-closed without trying to push the level up.
+Time considerations make it dificult to push the threshold too far up, even if I am eventually able to do clearly over 60 seconds.

 From my perspective, the key is to prevent age-induced decline.
-Given that I've increased the threshold from 10 seconds to 50 seconds over a period of about 1.25 years, I think just being able to maintain at 50 seconds should be good enough.
+Given that I've increased the threshold from 10 seconds to 56 seconds over a period of about 1.25 years, I think just being able to maintain at 60 seconds should be good enough.

 For the goal of improving balance more generally, doing other balance